lokinou/p3k_offline_analysis/README.md

 - move to the current repository folder `cd %USERPROFILE%\Desktop\p300_analysis_from_openvibe`
 - activate the environment `conda activate p300mne`
 - execute the notebook: `jupyter lab p300_analysis.ipynb`
-  - if jupyter lab crashes (win32api error), reinstall it from conda `conda install pywin32 jupyterlab`
+  - if jupyter lab crashes (win32api error), reinstall it from conda `conda install pywin32 jupyterlab BCI2kReader `
   - if jupyter lab does not want to work, use jupyter notebook instead by executing `jupyter notebook p300mne.ipynb`

 ## Usage